 --> Thanks for your query.
-I don't really know what the cause is for the outside stem color.
+To be honest, I really don't know what the cause is for the outside stem color.
 If you mean the red mark inside the cane, then possibly maybe it's some kind of disease or infection.
 Or the sugarcane have turned old.
 I see it happen in the green variety:

 For the purple variety, inside the top leaves you may see some red stripes.
 Some people call it rust.
 The yellow thing inside is actually the sugarcane fiber spit out by some insects.
 It may have been invaded by them.

 With the old red-inside sugarcane, some people don't throw it to waste but instead use it to make vinegar.
 If you're interested, I show you how to make vinegar out of sugarcane here: https://zenyrgarden.com/making-sugarcane-vinegar/

 Hi.
 Do you know is anyone can send me sugarcane which are reasonable in cost?
 I am in NC.
 Happy to travel to farms if that is possible